ramazansakin/ramazansakin/README.md

 <br/>

 I'm Ramazan, Sr. Software Engineer and researcher of the future.
+I’m open to part-time job proposals!

-- :rocket: I’m looking for organizations to collaborate open-source projects
+- :rocket: I’m looking for organizations to collaborate open-source projects as a volunteer!
-- 🤔 I'm looking for helping with solving coding issues
+- 🤔 I'm looking for helping with solving coding issues!
-- 💬 Ask me about Java Spring and Node.js
+- 💬 Ask me about Java Spring and Node.js!
 - 📫 How to reach me: ramazansakin45863@gmail.com

-* I’m open to part-time job proposals! *

 <br/>